 Blue Light and Your Sleep

 For a while now people have debated whether or not it can directly impact your sleep.
-We all have an approximately 24-hour internal clock that is known as a circadian rhythm, which is what helps our bodies determine when we feel tired and when we feel awake.
+We all have an approximately 24-hour internal clock known as a circadian rhythm.
+It helps our bodies determine when we feel tired and when we feel awake.

 This rhythm is automatically regulated thanks to natural light and darkness, however, studies show that Blue Light can affect our circadian rhythm by delaying the release of melatonin, the sleep-inducing hormone.